Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to waste effort on something that is no longer productive or relevant.
-The phrase is entirely figurative, as no actual flogging or dead horse is involved.
+The idiom is entirely figurative, as no actual flogging or dead horse is involved.

 Origin: